Dr. Amelie Ramirez Joins New Team to Guide San Antonio in Reopening Economy after Social Distancing

 Nirenberg and Wolff wrote a joint memo that stay-at-home rules have saved lives.

-Yet they acknowledge social distancing isn’t permanent.
+Yet they acknowledge physical distancing isn’t permanent.

 Dr. Amelie Ramirez